 No major challenges for the IT implementation at Elia side have been identified at this stage.
-However, when deciding to move towards paid-as-cleared settlement, a more thorough IT analysis will need to be executed in order to assess the impact on the systems at Elia side as well as at BSP side, taking into account the feedback of market parties on this preliminary study report and taking into account (if any) interactions with other projects.
+However, when deciding to move towards paid-as-cleared settlement, a more thorough IT analysis will need to be executed in order to assess the impact on the systems at Elia side as well as at BSP side.
+As pointed out by the BSPs in their consultation feedback, the concrete impact at their side is yet to be precisely assessed but they indicate that the implementation efforts would be substantial.
+Elia will, as presented to the Working Group Balancing meetings in October and November, take into account the interactions with other project in the balancing roadmap for the next years.